 Damon Runnals is a Twin Cities consultant and entrepreneur whose Venn diagram meets at center of technology, creativity, and community.
 Damon is the former executive director of The Southern Theater having navigated that organization through a major financial overhaul and introducing the Twin Cities to ARTshare, the first all-access performing arts membership program.

 With his wife Meaghan, Damon is the co-artisitic director of Swandive Theatre, a Minneapolis-based theatre company whose focus is on creating imaginative worlds rooted in theatrical design.
 Their premiere of Justin Maxwell’s An Outopia for Pigeons received national acclaim in the Jan 2014 issue of American Theatre Magazine.
 Damon sees himself as an artist who guides other artists to achieve greatness.
-His Myers Briggs Type is known as “The Protagonist”.
+His Myers Briggs Type is “The Protagonist”.

 A graduate of Hartwick College in NY, Damon holds a BA in Theatre Arts.
 The father of two little girls (ages three and one) he is applying all his administration skills to new position of “parent”.